Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

 On the other hand, if we consider a gauge transformation along the coset space generators, with a gauge parameter denoted by

-then, the multiplet transforms according eq. (\ref{5B}).
-By directly plugging in eqs. (\ref{mult}) and (\ref{eps}) and applying the algebra relations, one finds that the components of $\xi$ transform as
+then, the multiplet transforms according eq. (\ref{5Cinf}).
+Thus, by plugging in eqs. (\ref{mult}) and (\ref{eps}) and applying the algebra relations, one finds that the components of $\xi$ transform as

 Thus, we have introduced a non-linear realization for the FDA.
-Any Lorentz invariant quantity constructed with $\tilde{\mu}$ instead of $\mu$ will become immediately fully gauge invariant under the transformations of the FDA1.
-The original non-invariance under the transformations of the coset space is compensated by the transformation rule of $\xi$.
+Any Lorentz invariant Lagrangian constructed with $\mu^{\xi}$ instead of $\mu$ will immediately become fully gauge invariant under the transformations of the FDA1.
+The original non-invariance under the transformations of the coset space is compensated by the transformation law of $\xi$.
 This completes the gauging of the FDA1 with trivial cohomology in the SW-GN formalism and allows to formulate Poincar\'{e} gauge invariant theories in arbitrary dimensions while coupling a three-form in the adjoint representation of the gauge group.